Jim Wells (politician): Political career

 Wells was elected to serve as a Councillor in Down District Council in 2001, having previously held a seat on Lisburn Borough Council and Banbridge District Council.
 He served on the council until stepping down at the 2011 election.

 He was Assembly Member for the South Down constituency initially from 1982 to 1986.
 He was elected to the new Assembly in 1998 and is currently in his fifth term having been re-elected in 2017.

 During that time he served as Deputy Chair of the Committee for Health, Social Services and Public Safety before he was appointed as Minister of Health in September 2014 where he served until his removal in May 2015.

 Wells had the party whip withdrawn in May 2018 after he criticised the leadership in the media for reneging on a promise to reinstate him as a minister.
 In September 2019 he said he did not believe the party would select him to stand for election again.

 On 27 January 2022, the DUP deselected Jim Wells ahead of the 2022 Assembly Elections.
 He was not approved as a candidate for the seat in South Down.
 On 12 April, Wells announced he had resigned from the DUP.
 On the same day, he endorsed South Down TUV candidate Harold McKee over his former party's nominee Diane Forsythe.

 Personal views

 Wells is an evangelical Christian and is an outspoken proponent regarding conservative Christian principles.
 He describes himself as 'pro-life' and 'pro-traditional marriage'.

 Wells believes in Young Earth creationism and advocates for creationism to be "taught in every school".
 Along with his DUP colleagues, Nelson McCausland and Gregory Campbell, he lobbied for creationism to be included in the Giant's Causeway Exhibition Centre.
 Initially the National Trust acceded to the request, but withdrew the exhibition in 2012 after coming under pressure from the public.
 Wells is not alone in his creationist views.
 In 2013 some 40% of DUP activists believe that creationism should be taught in science classes, a Belfast Telegraph survey found.

+In a 1985 interview, Wells explained his view of Ulster Protestant identity:

+I think we regard ourselves as more British than the British.
+I think we're the first to stand for the National Anthem and to show respect for the Queen, even more so than many mainland British subjects, many of whom have intermarried with Pakistanis and West Indians and allowed a dilution of their Britishness.
+That hasn't happened here and we remain militant British subjects.
+Here there's been very little intermarriage with immigrants or with native Irish.
+And mixed marriage is frowned upon; I only know of one mixed marriage in my experience.